 There you are!
 You have verified the broker’s license.

-The first and most important reason is that the regulation makes it legal for the brokers to offer forex trading in Kenya, and it helps to avoid fraud and malpractice.
+The first and most important reason is that the regulation makes it legal for brokers to offer forex trading in Kenya, and it helps to avoid fraud and malpractice.

 The Capital Markets Authority (CMA) was incorporated in 1989 to regulate and organize the financial markets in Kenya.
 However, the first forex broker acquired a license from CMA to offer forex and CFD trading services in 2017.